Nursing Home Lawyer in Maryland

 Abuse Versus Neglect in Nursing Homes

+No matter the situation, your loved one does not deserve to be abused or neglected, and you may need to take matters into your own hands right away.
 There can be a fine line in between what is deemed abuse and what is deemed disregard of clients in nursing homes.
-For further information call a nursing home lawyer in Maryland from Brown Kiely, LLP today for a free consultation.
+For further information call a nursing home lawyer from Brown Kiely, LLP today for a free consultation.

 Examples of Abuse

 The act of physical abuse of a nursing home homeowner normally includes:

 - Striking with things

 - Shouting in anger

 - Physical or chemical (use of medications) restraints